FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 The first option is to send the access token and refresh token down to the client.

-Send these as `HTTPOnly`, secure cookies with a `SameSite` value of `Lax` or `Strict`.
+When using a browser, send these as `HTTPOnly`, secure cookies with a `SameSite` value of `Lax` or `Strict`.

-If you choose this option, the browser, whether a simple HTML page with some JavaScreipt or a complicated SPA, makes requests against APIs, and the token is along for the ride.
+If you choose this option, the browser, whether a simple HTML page with some JavaScript or a complicated single page application (SPA), makes requests against APIs, and the token is along for the ride.

 As long as the APIs live on a common domain (or parent domain), the cookie will be sent.
 For example, the auth server can live at at `auth.example.com` and if you set the cookie domain to `.example.com`, APIs living at `api.example.com` and `todo.example.com`, or any other host under `.example.com`, will receive the token.

 {% plantuml source: _diagrams/blogs/after-authorization-code-grant/client-side-storage.plantuml, alt: "Storing the tokens as secure, HTTPOnly cookies." %}

+When using a native app, store these tokens in a secure location, such as the [iOS Keychain](https://developer.apple.com/documentation/security/keychain_services) or [Android internal data](https://developer.android.com/topic/security/best-practices#safe-data).

 ### Token Validation